See below for answers to questions you may ask yourself prior to seeking care.

 - Screening all patients, visitors and staff for symptoms every day.
 Typically, patients with symptoms are referred for testing and their appointments are rescheduled if they test positive for COVID-19.

-- Staff with symptoms are tested and those whose tests are positive must stay home until they are fully recovered.
+- Staff with symptoms are not allowed to enter Princeton Health locations without further screening and follow up, which may include testing, care or self-isolation.
+Staff who test positive must stay home until they are fully recovered.

 - Universal masking policy which requires all staff, patients, and visitors to wear masks at all times.